 1. Know the season

 Hunting seasons vary by county and weapon permitted.
-Door County’s deer-gun season is November 23 – December 1, but be aware that bow hunting occurs from now through January.
+This year Door County’s deer-gun season is November 21–29, but be aware that bow hunting occurs from now through January.
 To get specific seasons you’ll want to check the Wisconsin Department of Natural Resources’ Season Dates.
 Firearm season for white-tailed deer, in particular, is when hikers should be on high alert, since it’s when the greatest number of hunters are active.
 Wild turkey season in the spring also tends to see a flurry of hunting activity.

 2. Know the rules and reasons